-What a Rump Steak is depends on where you are.
-North Americans have a completely different interpretation from the rest of the English-speaking world, and in France, it's completely different again, taken to higher levels of refinement.
+What a rump steak is depends on where you are.
+North Americans have a completely different interpretation from the rest of the English-speaking world, and in France, it is completely different again, taken to higher levels of refinement.

 It really does need slow, moist cooking such as braising, though with pounding and / or marinating you can transform it into something that can be pan-fried.

-Here are some quotes reflecting the attitude of British foodies towards what are known as Rump Steaks in the UK:
+Here are some quotes reflecting the attitude of English foodies towards what are known as rump steaks in the UK:

-A “filet de romsteck” will end up being a cylinder of meat about a foot (30 cm) long that looks something like a tenderloin roast.
+A “filet de romsteck” will end up being a cylinder of meat about 30 cm (a foot) long that looks something like a tenderloin roast.

 The third and final cut that can be made is called a “pavé de romsteck” — sort of meaning a “paving stone of rump steak”, a “squat slab.”
 It is the long “filet de romsteck” cut into individual serving-sized portions.

 The French word “romsteck” is an adaption of the English term “rump steak.”